Desexing (Spaying females and Neutering males)

 COMPARE THESE PRICES – HUGE SAVINGS

-All animals get pain relief after surgery.
+All animals get pain relief after surgery and follow up visit 2-week slater for sutures out.

 We are only 20 minutes from Auckland on the Southern Motorway.
 If you come from town you can save the cost of a tank of gas!
 Why wouldn’t you?